Rabies Toolkit for Healthcare Providers

 Some animals in Cook County are infected with rabies every year, but some are more likely to be infected than others.
 For example, wild animals (especially skunks and bats) most often get rabies.
 Rodents (such as squirrels, hamsters, and mice) and rabbits very rarely get rabies.

-In 2016, 135 potential rabies exposure and post-exposure prophylaxis (PEP) administration were reported to CCDPH.
-Bat exposures accounted for 62% of reported cases, 23% to domestic animals, and 15% as a result of other wild species.
-Only 43% of cases reported met ACIP criteria for PEP administration.
+In 2020, 167 potential rabies exposures and post-exposure prophylaxis (PEP) administrations were reported to CCDPH.
+Of reported cases: bat exposures accounted for 34%; domestic animals accounted for 12%; other wild species accounted for 8%, and the rest were exposures to unknown species.
+Only 32% of cases reported met ACIP criteria for PEP administration.

 In Illinois, almost all cases of animal rabies occur in bats; however, most bats do not carry rabies.
-Around 4 percent of the sick or injured bats tested are positive for rabies each year.
-In 2016, 62 were positive, nine of whom were submitted for testing by Cook County Department of Public Health.
+Around 3% of sick or injured bats tested are positive for rabies each year.
+In 2020, 38 were positive, and six were submitted by Cook County Department of Public Health for testing.

 Reporting of animal bites and potential rabies exposures in Illinois